rocholaky/MLETask/README.md

 ### Usage:
 search for the build_docker.sh and run it in the CMD.
 Once the code ends its run two docker containers will be deployed one for the model training and another one for the api service.
 In specific the localhost:8000 endpoint is used fot the API where you can use the localhost:8000/predict endpoint.
 On the localhost:5000 endpoint you should see the mlflow ui that is shown in order to check the models metrics.

+## Scaling the model:
+If scaling was needed the model could be paralelised using pyspark and different clusters, the worloads could be handled using kubernetes in order to set different pods.
+By using this considerations and async endpoints for the API large amounts of data should be handled properly.
+This could be done both on a private server or by using cloud solutions in order to automate the workload and cluster management.